time-link/timelink-kleio/README.md

 # Kleio translation services for Timelink.

-This API provides access to translation services of _Kleio_ files.
+`kleio-server` provides access to translation services of _Kleio_ files.

-See the API documentation at [docs/api](docs/api/index.html)

 ## About `Kleio` files